lars1808/Block-Dodge-Parry-SRD-2/friends-foes-monsters.md

 **Terrifying**.
 The creature is so alien, grotesque, or monstrous that all who gaze upon it for the first time must pass a WIL Save or have all attacks Impaired until they regroup and recover.

 **Wounding**.
-A good universal way to make a foe more threatening is to have their attacks inflict wounds (as per *Wounds & How To Treat Them* on [page 9](#Wounds & How To Treat Them)).
+A good universal way to make a foe more threatening is to have their attacks inflict wounds (as per [Wounds & How To Treat Them](/rules#wounds--how-to-treat-them)).
 Flavor this wound as appropriate in the fiction (lacerations, burns, broken bones, etc).
 When rolling for damage, if the result is within the upper half of the die's range (i.e., 4 or higher on a d6, 5 or higher on a d8, etc.), the attack successfully inflicts a wound.

 ### Strengths & Weaknesses